Save The .... McDonald's? One Franchise In France Has Become A Social Justice Cause

 It would be one of the few clear victories for the workers in a struggle that has now gone on for more than a year.
 But the battle was far from over.
 This McDonald's wasn't going to become a halal restaurant, but it still needed a franchiser to survive.

-Abassi had observed the employees' victory from afar.
+Abbassi had observed the employees' victory from afar.
 Not long after, he made an offer to put an end to the trouble.
-Abassi said he would buy Guemari's McDonald's and keep it a McDonald's on one condition: that Guemari leave.
+Abbassi said he would buy Guemari's McDonald's and keep it a McDonald's on one condition: that Guemari leave.

 Ironically, the two men, despite their different visions of McDonald's, actually have much in common.
 Both are sons of North African immigrants.
 Both grew up in the high-rises of major French cities, feeling like outsiders.

-"It's very difficult when your name is Mohamed," says Abassi.
+"It's very difficult when your name is Mohamed," says Abbassi.
 "When you're not white with blue eyes, it's very difficult here in France."

-Abassi, like Guemari, found acceptance in the American fast-food chain: "The first day when I came into the McDonald's, I found a new kind of spirit.
+Abbassi, like Guemari, found acceptance in the American fast-food chain: "The first day when I came into the McDonald's, I found a new kind of spirit.
 The Americans never asked me, 'Oh, where do you come from?' "

-Abassi says with a hearty laugh that all the Americans wanted to know was how much money he could make.
+Abbassi says with a hearty laugh that all the Americans wanted to know was how much money he could make.

 He remembers drinking beer with the president of McDonald's France, an American at the time.

-"He spoke with me normally!" says Abassi.
+"He spoke with me normally!" says Abbassi.
 "How are you?
 Are you fine?
 You know, in France, when someone is the big boss, they never speak with you normally like this.
 They try to create a big distance."

 McDonald's slogan in France is Venez comme vous êtes — "Come as you are."
-Both Abassi and Guemari heard that call, though their interpretations of it would differ.
+Both Abbassi and Guemari heard that call, though their interpretations of it would differ.
 For Guemari, it meant McDonald's will give hard-luck kids a fighting chance.
-For Abassi, McDonald's was a place where no matter who you are, if you work hard you can rise up the ranks and get rich.
+For Abbassi, McDonald's was a place where no matter who you are, if you work hard you can rise up the ranks and get rich.

 A year later, the battle to save the McDonald's continues.
 The workers are making a bid to buy this restaurant and turn it into a worker-owned cooperative.
 Guemari and his co-workers say they refuse to give up the struggle for a beloved McDonald's where they can both flip burgers and fight for their place in the world.